 - Academic Human Resources—provides consultation related to programs, policies and procedures for instructional and primary faculty, as well as graduate student instructors, research assistants and staff assistants.

-- UMHS Human Resources—works closely with employees and departments to administer procedures related to their employment, including paid time off.
+- Michigan Medicine Human Resources—works closely with employees and departments to administer procedures related to their employment, including paid time off.

 - Occupational Health Services—provides no-cost medical treatment and rehabilitation services for work-related injuries and illnesses.

 - Return-to-Work Services—help employees and departments identify transitional assignments to help employees safely get back to work when they are facing changing capabilities due to illness or injury.